Audits

 • the use of real-world contexts rather than learning in isolation

-• the use of projects, problem-solving, and other performance tasks to demonstrate mastery
+• the use of performance tasks to demonstrate mastery

 • THE LITERACY AUDIT